cpplibv/libv/LIBV-TODO.md

 --- STACK ------------------------------------------------------------------------------------------

-alignment and orient hard type alignment and orient to property rename align to anchor?
--- commit --

 component property
 a system where every property used by a component is listed and described to check invalid configurations (boost serialization like function)